Golden Columbine

 - Is Golden Columbine good for the Colorado Front Range?

-- Yes.
-Golden Columbine is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Golden Columbine is a well-suited perennial for Colorado's Front Range.

 - How big does Golden Columbine get?